 Treatment Capacity Crisis Deepens Financial Burden

-The US healthcare system lacks sufficient capacity to treat the growing population of long COVID patients, exacerbating both clinical outcomes and economic costs.
-Recent federal defunding of specialized long COVID research and treatment programs has further reduced the nation’s ability to address this mounting public health challenge.
+According to The Conversation analysis, the US healthcare system lacks sufficient capacity to treat the growing population of long COVID patients.
+The source notes that recent federal defunding of specialized long COVID research and treatment programs has further reduced the nation’s ability to address this mounting public health challenge.

 For comprehensive coverage of healthcare policy developments, visit our Health Policy section.